Join the Movement - Sign the Delay Manifesto π

 Go to: Settings (gear) App -> Screen Time -> Content & Privacy Restrictions -> Location Services -> then ensure each app is how you want it.
 For any app where you allow "Ask, While Using, or Always" location tracking, there's a toggle for Precise Location.
 Once you have everything how you want it, be sure to select Don't Allow Changes at the top.

 It depends on your situation.
-As you can see from above, if you get the router right and enable Screen Time, along with great conversations with your kids, that's probably enough.
-If you think you need more, older kids might benefit from Covenant Eyes.
-Other kids might benefit from the stricter parental controls that Bark also offers.
+As you can see from above, if you get the router right and enable Screen Time, along with great conversations with your kids, that might be enough.
+But if you want to go one step further, then layer in Covenant Eyes or Bark.
+As we said above, using software communicates a family culture of monitoring, which we think is important.

 What if I have more questions?
 How can I stay up to date?